codeceptjs/CodeceptJS/docs/pageobjects.md

 # Page Objects

-UI of your web application has interaction areas which can be shared across different tests.
+The UI of your web application has interaction areas which can be shared across different tests.
-To avoid code duplication you can put common locators and methods into one place.
+To avoid code duplication you can put common locators and methods in one place.

 ## Dependency Injection

-All objects described here are injected with Dependency Injection.
-The similar way it happens in AngularJS framework.
-If you want an object to be injected in scenario by its name add it to configuration:
+All objects described here are injected via Dependency Injection, in a similar way AngularJS does.
+If you want an object to be injected in a scenario by its name, you can add it to the configuration:

 ```js
   include: {